jjdblast/ml-1/README.md

 Meant to be written as the building blocks which can be used to construct easily configurable neural nets, still under construction.

-There is a demo which makes use of these building blocks to construct a denoising autoencoder, here is the results of image filters on MNIST dataset.
+There is a demo in [test_net.py](nn/test_net.py) which makes use of these building blocks to construct a denoising autoencoder, here is the results of image filters on MNIST dataset.

 Denoising autoencoder constructed with nn building blocks, with *level=0.3* and *untied weights*: